Shirral/Roll4/README.md

 ![new list button](roll4app/static/readme/newlistbutton.jpg "New list button.")

 * **List display section:** Below the new list button, all of the lists created by the user are displayed in the form of cards.
 They are grouped by the die associated with them.
 Each die section is only going to be displayed if there is at least one list of its kind in them - empty sections will be hidden.

-If the lists are given categories, they will be dosplayed on the cards on the very right of them.
+If the lists are given categories, they will be displayed on the cards on the very right of them.
 Lists without a category assigned to them will display [None] as their category.
 If the category assigned to a list has been assigned a colour, the card will be of that colour.
 After clicking on a card, the user will be taken to its **List view** page.

 ![list display section](roll4app/static/readme/listsection.jpg "List display section.")